D3lyth/milestone-project-1/README.md

 Ravenclaw Crest Image:
 Hufflepuff Crest Image:
 Slytherin Crest Image:
+Parchment paper background:
+Books Image (A History of Magic):
+Books Image (Advanced Transfiguration):
+Books Image (Advanced Potion Making):
+Books Image (Unfogging the Future):
+Books Image (Fantastic Beasts):
-Books Image
+Books Image (The Standard Book of Spells):
-Information for content (book names, house characteristics, club ideas):
+Information for content (book names, house characteristics, club ideas): The Harry Potter Book Series,

 Use this space to provide attribution links to any borrowed code snippets, elements, or resources.
 A few examples have been provided below to give you some ideas.